Colleges by Location

 Overall, Springfield College offers a dynamic and inclusive learning environment with a strong emphasis on service to others.
 Through its core values of respect, inclusion, compassion, and excellence, the college prepares students to make a positive impact in their chosen professions and communities.
 Whether students are interested in health sciences, sport and exercise, or education, they can expect to receive a high-quality education at Springfield College that combines academic rigor with practical experience.

 Springfield College is a private university located in Springfield, MA and set in a suburban environment.
-Its campus spans 150 acres.
 This school uses a semester-based calendar.
-It has an acceptance rate of 75%.
-The freshman retention rate at Springfield College is 83% and the six-year graduation rate is 73%.
+It has an acceptance rate of 70%.
+The freshman retention rate at Springfield College is 84% and the six-year graduation rate is 68%.

 For freshmen, the application deadline for this school is August 1.
-Explore this school's profile to find out all the important things about Springfield College.
+Here are some current data on important things to consider about Springfield College.

 Quick Facts